spectrocloud/librarium/docs/docs-content/palette-cli/commands/pde.md

 You can use the `virtual-cluster` subcommand to manage Palette Virtual Clusters.
 Below is a list of the supported subcommands you can use.
 Use the `--help` flag to learn more about each subcommand.

-- `create` - Create a Palette Virtual Cluster.
+- `create` - Create a virtual cluster.

-- `delete` - Delete a Palette Virtual Cluster.
+- `delete` - Delete a virtual cluster.

-- `download-kubeconfig` - Download the kubeconfig for a Palette Virtual Cluster.
+- `download-kubeconfig` - Download the kubeconfig for a virtual cluster.

-- `events` - View events for a Palette Virtual Cluster.
+- `events` - View events for a virtual cluster.

-- `lifecycle` - Pause or resume a Palette Virtual Cluster.
+- `lifecycle` - Pause or resume a virtual cluster.

-- `list` - List Palette Virtual Clusters.
+- `list` - List all virtual clusters.

-- `resize` - Resize a Palette Virtual Cluster.
+- `resize` - Resize a virtual cluster.

 ### Create

-Use the `create` subcommand to create a Palette Virtual Cluster.
+Use the `create` subcommand to create a virtual cluster.
 The `create` subcommand supports the following flags.

 | **Flag**              | **Description**                                                              | **Type**    |
 |-------------------|--------------------------------------------------------------------------|---------|